gab-language/site/content/blog/io.md

 libuv works fantastically well, but there were some problems when it comes to integrating it into Gab's IO module.
 - At the c-level, libuv's api uses callbacks.
 This is inconvenient.
-- libuv spawns a thread pool, which will compete with Gab's.
+- libuv spawns a thread pool, which will compete with cgab's.
 - Gab native modules prefer single-header libraries (which libuv is not) to avoid linking and to ease cross-compilation.

 For these reasons, I created my own eventloop library in c: [TeddyRandby/qio](https://github.com/TeddyRandby/qio)

-### QIO - A simple event loop.
+## QIO - A simple event loop.
 This library uses OS-specific apis to implement the event loop as efficiently as possible.
 It also allows for the user to submit IO-requests from multiple threads (the library is thread-safe in this way).
 Here is a quick overview of the api:
 ```c